unrandoms/netdrift/README.md

 ### Key Features
  - Easily configure API credentials and keep the intelligence files updated.
- - Perform targeted searches by netblock or ISO-3166 country codes.
+ - Perform targeted searches by netblock, country code, or hostname.
  - Execute queries across multiple feeds with a unified syntax.
  - Extend intel capabilities by contributing new YAML files.
  - Identify exposed systems and potential vulnerabilities using CPEs or CVEs.